coreos/docs/kubernetes/daemon-sets-vs-global-units.md

 app-b     1         1         0         app=app-b-node   2m
 ```

-And if we remove the label from our node the container stops running on that host:
+Removing the label from the node unschedules the pod running there:

 ```
 $ kubectl label node worker1.infra.backend app-